zowe/docs-site/docs/user-guide/configure-instance-directory.md

 - `APIML_GATEWAY_TIMEOUT_MILLIS`: Timeout for connection to the services.
 - `APIML_SECURITY_ZOSMF_APPLID`: The z/OSMF APPLID used for PassTicket.
 - `APIML_SECURITY_AUTH_PROVIDER`: The authentication provider used by the API Gateway.
 By default, the API Gateway uses z/OSMF as an authentication provider, but it is possible to switch to SAF as the authentication provider instead of z/OSMF.
+- `APIML_DEBUG_MODE_ENABLED` : When this parameter is set to `true` detailed logging of activity by the API mediation layer occurs.
+This can be useful to diagnose unexpected behavior of the API gateway, API discovery, or API catalog services.
+Default value is `false`.

 Refer to detailed section about [API Gateway configuration](api-mediation/api-gateway-configuration.md)